Mewing: Learn Proper Tongue Posture

 Start Learning

-What Mewing Actually Is
+What Is Mewing?

 Definition

 Mewing is the practice of maintaining correct tongue posture—keeping the entire tongue pressed lightly to the roof of your mouth—to support proper facial structure, jaw alignment, and nasal breathing.
+The term comes from Dr. John Mew and Dr. Mike Mew, pioneers of orthotropics, a branch of dentistry focused on guiding facial growth through posture and oral habits.

-Key Principles
+Key Principles of Proper Tongue Posture

 • Tongue-to-palate contact (front, middle, and back)

-• Mouth closed
+• Mouth closed at all times

 • Teeth lightly touching or close together